Shortspine thornyhead: Biology

 Shortspine thornyhead grow slowly and have long lives of possibly up to 80 or 100 years.
 The females grow to larger sizes than the males, reaching sexual maturity at approximately 18 cm, or when they are 8 to 10 years old.
 The females are fertilized internally and extrude the fertilised eggs in pelagic, gelatinous masses.
 The young fish migrate to deeper water as they mature Spawning occurs between December and May along the Pacific coasts of contiguous United States and between April and May in the Gulf of Alaska.
 These fishes are predators of shrimp, crabs, zooplankton, amphipods, and other benthic invertebrates.
 As adults they live predominantly in the oxygen minimum zone (OMZ), and thus require specific adaptations/exaptations in order to overcome the problems posed by the extremely low levels of oxygen saturation.
 Allowing for an increased ventilation frequency during exposure to progressively hypoxic conditions, as compared to its more shallow relative Scorpaena guttata, enables S. alascanus to compensate for the inherent low concentrations of oxygen in the OMZ.
 Further, heightened levels of lactate dehydrogenase, specifically the anaerobic isoform- LDH-A in the heart and muscles of S. alascanus, suggests an adaptive mechanism for ATP production during low oxygen availability.

 Status

 Separate stock assessments for Shortspine thornyhead in the waters off Alaska, British Columbia, and the West Coast of the United States have all estimated the stock as healthy (above the management limits) with overfishing not occurring.
 The IUCN status is listed as "Endangered" based on an assessment conducted in 2000.

+Nutrition

+Nutrition information for Shortspine thornyhead is as follows.